Seo Hun-tae

 Seo Hun-tae (born 26 January 1985) is a South Korean Paralympic shooter.
 He represented South Korea at the 2024 Summer Paralympics.

 Career

-Hun-tae competed at the 2022 World Shooting Para Sport Championships and won a silver medal in mixed 10 m air rifle standing SH2 event.
+Seo competed at the 2022 World Shooting Para Sport Championships and won a silver medal in mixed 10 m air rifle standing SH2 event.

 He represented South Korea at the 2024 Summer Paralympics and won a bronze medal in the mixed 10 metre air rifle standing SH2 event.